For Keycorp [KEY], Analyst sees a rise to $17. What next?

 Sponsored

-If compared to the average trading volume of 16.09M shares, KEY reached to a volume of 12534692 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for KEY stock reached $13.66 billion, with 936.56 million shares outstanding and 929.84 million shares in the current float.
+Compared to the average trading volume of 15.69M shares, KEY reached a trading volume of 16936590 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Keycorp [KEY]: